romw314/bashgenn/README.md

 ECHO our_variable
 ```

 And if we want to write the text 500 times?
 Should we add the `ECHO` command 500 times?
 No!
-The `REPEAT` commands is designed for that:
+The `REPEAT` command is designed for that:

 ```
 READ our_variable